nakira974/cbus/README.md

 ## Introduction

-CBus is a lightweight event bus library for C. It provides a simple mechanism for event handling and propagation within your C applications.
+CBUS is a lightweight event bus library for C. It provides a simple mechanism for event handling and propagation within your C applications.

 ## Usage